Professor Kathryn Judge smiling

 Financial Institutions/Regulation

-Kathryn Judge’s research focuses on banking, financial crises, regulatory architecture, and intermediation design beyond finance.
-Her academic work has received accolades from academic peers and industry.
+Kathryn Judge’s research focuses on banking, central banking, and regulatory design.
+Her work has won accolades from academic peers, industry and others.

 Judge currently serves as chair of the Research Committee of the European Corporate Governance Institute, in addition to serving on its Working Paper Series Editorial Board.
 She has served as vice dean for intellectual life at Columbia Law School, as an editor of the Journal of Financial Regulation, as a member of the Financial Stability Task Force co-sponsored by the Brookings Institution and Chicago Booth School of Business, and as a member of the Financial Research Advisory Committee (FRAC) to the Office of Financial Regulation.
 While serving on FRAC, she co-chaired the working groups on financial innovation and the London Interbank Offered Rate (LIBOR) transition.